edthedev/edthedev.github.io/blog/management.md

 > "Chronic overtime is not a sign of a great company.", Tom DeMarco

-> "There's a big shift happening in software development - the prosperer are not
+> "There's a big shift happening in software development - the prosperers are not
 > the people who have the best skills or who work the hardest but who have the
 > most diligently assembled sets of components that they can then use on a
 > limited set of kinds of projects.", Tom DeMarco